IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 -  All the physical interfaces at inter-domain links are Ethernet physical interfaces.

-Although emerging optical technologies (e.g., QSFP-DD ZR 400G) enable operators to deploy DWDM pluggable interfaces on IP routers, the adoption of these technologies remains limited.
-This is primarily because most operators are not yet prepared to manage packet and optical networks within a single unified domain.
-Consequently, a unified use case analysis falls outside the scope of this document.
+Scenarios using coherent optical interfaces on the IP routers are outside the scope of this document.

 This document analyzes scenarios in which all multi-technology IP links supported by the optical network are intra-domain (intra-AS/intra-area),